MetricCalc

 Feet to Meters

-Use when building, room, aviation, or sports measurements need a metric equivalent.
+Use when building measurements, room sizes, aviation data, or sports records need a metric equivalent.

 ft